Sometimes it becomes difficult to differentiate between a few words in the English language. One example can be the words onto and unto.

 Unto vs Onto – Difference

-Both the terms unto and onto are prepositions that interlink words used in a sentence.
+The terms unto and onto are prepositions that interlink words in a sentence.
 While both of them are the same part of speech, they carry different meanings and functions.
-Onto functions as a preposition, and it also functions as an adjective.
-While Unto functions as a preposition and as a conjunction.
+Onto functions as a preposition, and it also functions as an adjective, while Unto functions as a preposition and as a conjunction.

 Misspelling them can change the entire meaning of the sentence and can account for errors.